Thomas Baron

 Thomas Ronald "Tom" Baron (c.
-1938 – 27 April 1967) was a quality control and safety inspector for North American Aviation (NAA), when it was the primary contractor to build the Apollo command module.
+1938 – April 27, 1967) was a quality control and safety inspector for North American Aviation (NAA), when NAA was the primary contractor to build the Apollo command module.

-Biography
+Early life and education

-Baron was born in Wilkes-Barre. and attended Liberty High School in Bethlehem, Pennsylvania.
+Baron was born in or around 1938, in Wilkes-Barre, Pennsylvania.
+He attended Liberty High School in Bethlehem, Pennsylvania.

+Career

-Baron was initially employed by the U.S. Air Force, and stationed at Eglin Air Force Base.
+Baron initially enlisted in the U.S. Air Force, where he was stationed at Eglin Air Force Base in Okaloosa County, Florida.
 He was later hired as a quality control inspector with North American Aviation, the prime NASA contractor for construction of the Apollo spaceship.

-Baron's report
+Whistleblower report

 Baron compiled a 169-page report critical of safety standards at North American Aviation, and leaked his report to the media.
 After NAA learned of this, they fired him.

-After the Apollo 1 fire, Baron wrote a 275-page report on NASA safety protocol violations, which he gave to Rep. Olin E. Teague's investigation at Cape Kennedy, Florida, on April 21, 1967.
+After the Apollo 1 fire, Baron wrote a 275-page report on NASA safety protocol violations, which he gave to Rep. Olin E. Teague's investigation at Cape Kennedy in Florida, on April 21, 1967.

 The chairman of the NASA Oversight Committee claimed that Baron had made a valuable contribution to the Apollo fire probe, but that he had been "overzealous".

 Death

-Six days after his testimony, Baron was killed instantly, along with his wife and stepdaughter, when a train crashed into their car near their home in Florida.
+Six days after his testimony, Baron was killed instantly, along with his wife and stepdaughter, when a train crashed into their car near their home in Mims, Florida.